matthewmartin117/CPSB2270FINALPROJECTMATTMARTIN/README.md

 RUNNING PROGRAM
 Follow the below steps to set up and run the program: 1.
 Go to build dir by cd build/ 2.
 Run cmake ..
 3. Run make 4.
 Run ./run_app

+This program constructs a pairing heap with 2-5-8-10 and a second pairing heap with 1-3-4-6.
+It will then join the two pairing heaps, and if sucessful should pring 1, since it is the smallest value.
+After deleting the root node, the root node should be 2.